sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ## Footnotes

 [^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same Merkle root nonce and approving it on-chain.
 This prevents the old Merkle root from ever being approved.
+In the event that the Gnosis Safe owners want to cancel a Merkle root without approving a new deployment, they can simply approve a Merkle root that contains a single `APPROVE` leaf.
+This will cause the new Merkle root to be marked as `COMPLETED` immediately.

 [^2]: It's not possible to reuse a signed Merkle root in a different `SphinxModuleProxy` because we include the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and we check that this field matches `address(this)` in the `SphinxModuleProxy`'s `approve` function.